AndreaHK5/calendarapp/README.md

 # Meteor Sample app

 Visit the deployed app at this [link](http://demoandrea.cloudapp.net/).
+Check out the [app's video](https://www.youtube.com/watch?v=Qu03mRNWPbE&t=4s)).

 Calendar sample app.
 All code is done by Andrea Cremese.
 UI/UX concept had one other contributor/reviewer.

+... and well, yes, the calendar behavior is inspired by [virgin america's booking system](https://www.virginamerica.com/book/rt/a1/sea_bos), even though the rest of the experience is completely different.

 Some things to look at: